ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 The regal Mills Pond House provides the perfect location to expose Smithtown residents to art and also reminds us of a noted local family and our rich history.
 </blockquote>
 <figcaption>
-<cite>— Rita J. Egan, <a href="https://patch.com/new-york/smithtown/smithtown-a-history-mills-pond-house">Smithtown, A History: Mills Pond House</a>
+<cite>— Rita J. Egan, "Smithtown, A History: Mills Pond House", <a href="https://patch.com/new-york/smithtown/smithtown-a-history-mills-pond-house">Smithtown, A History: Mills Pond House</a>
 </cite>
 </figcaption>
 </figure>